CIT Bank Review 2019 - Money Market, Savings, and CDs

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.

 It is worth noting that aside from its subsidiary OneWest Bank’s branch locations in Southern California, CIT Bank does not have any physical presence.
 CIT Bank also does not offer a checking account.
-For these reasons, CIT Bank is ideally suited for online-oriented consumers who are comfortable keeping their checking account at separate financial institution and linking their CIT personal banking account to their checking account.
+For these reasons, CIT Bank is ideally suited for online-oriented consumers who are comfortable keeping their checking account at separate bank and linking their CIT personal banking account to their checking account.

 Read on for more details about CIT's personal banking offerings.